NostrGit/NostrGit/documentation/development/contributing.md

 Use [Tailwind CSS](https://tailwindcss.com).

 When designing the visual style of components, [shadcn](https://ui.shadcn.com/) should always be used when possible.
+If you can't find a good component on [shadcn](https://ui.shadcn.com/), consider using [tailwindui](https://tailwindui.com/)

 Use [Lucide](https://lucide.dev/) icon components when able.